 Poole Town Centre to Ferndown and Wimborne

-We are introducing new facilities for pedestrians and cyclists along this route, between Poole, Ferndown and Wimborne Minster, as well as planning a series of improvements to make bus journeys quicker and easier across the region.
+New facilities for pedestrians and cyclists between Poole, Ferndown and Wimborne Minster are proposed, as well as a series of improvements to make bus journeys quicker and easier across the region.

 Linking local destinations